singhhitendra337/linux_the_final_boss/Day_26/notes_and_exercises.md

 - Use version control for scripts and configs
 - Test all automation in a staging environment first
 - Regularly review logs and monitor key metrics
-- Harden the system using CIS benchmarks or similar guidelines
-- Document all hardening steps and verify compliance

 ## Deliverables
 - All scripts, configs, and documentation in a Git repository